adriablancafort/pricecomparison-extension/README.md

-# Price Tracker
+# Price Comparison - Find Lower Prices Instantly

-Compare prices of other websites and get the best deal.
+Save Time and Money — Instantly Compare Prices and Find Better Deals from Other Sites as you Browse!

 ## Features